-Leadership in Action (LIA) is an eight-week paid summer internship program designed to develop emerging young leaders by providing college students with practical leadership skills and the opportunity to work hands-on in the Asian and Pacific Islander (API) community in Southern California.
+Leadership in Action (LIA) is an eight-week paid summer internship program designed to develop emerging young leaders by providing college students with practical leadership skills and the opportunity to work hands-on in the Asian and Pacific Islander (API) community based organization in Southern California.

 Leadership In Action is sponsored by

 Southwest is the official airline of Leadership In Action.

 Approaching its 19th year, the program takes learning beyond the classroom, and places the student interns in a range of API community based organizations in order to gain real-life experience working at nonprofits.
 The intern’s weekly schedule is comprised of 4 days at their assigned community based organization (CBO) and 1 day at LEAP.

 At the CBO, the intern works with their assigned supervisor on a meaningful project.
 At LEAP, the intern’s day is devoted to leadership development training, issue discussions, CBO site visits and a community impact project.
 Nationally recognized trainers deliver workshops in critical skill areas.
 Issue discussions are on local or timely topics of interest and are facilitated by local community leaders/activists and LEAP trainers.
 The community impact project will give the students interns an opportunity to flex their leadership skills in a safe setting, as well as allow them to contribute a service that has lasting impact on to the Asian American and Pacific Islander communities.